Lyliya/RocketStats/RocketStats_themes/README.md

  - `Win`: the number of games won
  - `Loss`: the number of games lost
  - `Streak`: the number of games won or lost in a row
+ - `Demolition`: the number of times you destroy opponents
+ - `Death`: the number of times you've been destroyed

 ```json
 {